jmussman/lambdaone-aws-python/README.md

 The expected integrated development environment (IDE) for this project is visual studio code.
 Python 3.8 or later is required; this project was built and tested with version 3.12.2.

+If you prefer to run the project in GitHub Codespaces [jump ahead](#run-the-tests-in-github-codespaces)

 #### Instructions

 1. Clone this project locally with *get clone git@github.com:jmussman/lambdaone-aws-python.git*.